ALPS

 We are developing a detector system for extremely low-intensity infrared light to be used in the ALPS II experiment.
 This detection system is based on a quantum device called Transition Edge Sensor.
 We aim for being sensitive to a single infrared photon within a day.

-We are working on cooling concepts for the test masses of future gravitational wave detectors.
+We are working on cooling concepts for the test masses of future gravitational wave detectors and technologies to detected high frequency gravitational waves.

 We are setting up a "cryoplatform" at DESY to provide a unique environment for larger scale experiments requiring liquid He cooling.